eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 }
 ```

 In the private `run(...)` method we create instances for the different IPC technologies we want to compare.
-Each one is implemented in an own class and implements the pure virtual functions provided with the `IcePerfBase` class
+Each technology is implemented in an own class and implements the pure virtual functions provided with the `IcePerfBase` class

 Now we can create an object for each IPC technology that we want to evaluate and call the `leaderDo()` function.
 The naming conventions for the different technologies differ, therefore we do some prefixing if necessary